NeerajKalani/MicrosoftEngage22/README.md

 # Basic Functionality

     1. Capturing Images, Training Model and Recognising Face.
-    2. Dashboard That shows all students present as well as absent and a user can view, update and delete the student using dashboard.
+    2. Dashboard That shows all students present as well as absent and a user can view and delete the student using dashboard.
     3. It creates a excel sheets which adds the unique students.

 # Technical Aspect